brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

 const g = 7;
 ```

+(This assumes `defaultEnabled` is set to `true` in the plugin's config, which is its default value.
+If you override it to `false`, this same code would trace `3`, `5`, and `7`, but not `1`.)

-**Note**: currently, you should avoid disabling the first line of a function definition unless you also disable tracing for all return/yield/await clauses within that function, and vice versa.
+**Note**: Currently, you should avoid disabling the first line of a function definition unless you also disable tracing for all return/yield/await clauses within that function, and vice versa.
 Otherwise, the tracer will not keep track of the stack correctly at runtime.
 Ideally, the plugin should ensure it always enables/disables the function start/return/yield/await tracing for any given function as a unit, but it's not smart enough yet for that.